Kash Ali

-Kash Ali (born 27 January 1992) is a British professional boxer who has held the IBF European heavyweight title since May 2021.
+Kash Ali (born 27 January 1992) is a British professional boxer.

-Personal life
+Early life

-Ali was born to a family of Pakistani origin in Solihull, England on 27 January 1992, and is a Sufi Muslim.
+Ali was born to a family of Pakistani origin in Solihull, England on 27 January 1992.

-Controversies
+Professional career

 On 30 March 2019, Ali faced David Price.
 The bout culminated in the fifth round, when Ali tackled and bit Price on the torso while he was on the canvas.
 The referee immediately called for a disqualification and awarded Price with the victory.

+Ali won the IBF European heavyweight title in May 2021.

+On 16 March 2024, Ali faced Joe Joyce.
+The bout was stopped in the tenth and final round.
+Ali landed face first on the canvas after Joyce connected with a right hand.
+Ali beat the count, but the referee took a closer look at him and stopped the fight.
+The time of stoppage was 2:53 of round 10.